Asbestos FAQs (Frequently Asked Questions)

 What kind of diseases does asbestos cause?

 Asbestos is linked to a wide range of serious illnesses.
 These include mesothelioma, which is almost always caused by asbestos exposure.
 Lung cancer can also be caused by asbestos exposure.
 Although asbestosis isn’t always fatal, it can reduce the quality of life substantially.
 Diffuse pleural thickening is also linked to asbestos and can leave people feeling breathless.
+Read our detailed article on this topic here.

 What should I do if I suspect asbestos is present on my property?